 Putting It All Together

 Regardless of their names, exercising in both zones leads to weight loss.
 Ironically enough, the cardio zone, with its higher intensities will help you burn more calories in a shorter duration.
-According to Karp, for the purpose of losing weight, it matters little whether the calories burned during exercise come from fat or carbohydrates.
-So, ignore the enticing graph and focus on a challenging workout.
+For the purpose of losing weight, it matters little whether the calories burned during exercise come from fat or carbohydrates.
+Focus on a challenging workout and do the satisfying number crunching over your post-workout protein shake.